 What is Reverse Dieting?

-Just to summarise, when you go on a diet, your body activates its defense system where your metabolic rate slows down and your caloric deficit becomes your caloric maintenance.
-So after a diet, when you go back to eating normal, your body puts on weight.
+Just to summarise, when you go on a diet, your body activates its defense system where your metabolic rate slows down and your calorie deficit becomes your calorie maintenance.
+So after you’ve completed a diet and you start eating your pre-diet calories, your body starts to pile the weight back on.
 So how do we stop this?
 The answer is Reverse Dieting.

 How does reverse dieting work?

 Once you lose weight and you feel happy with your body, it is time to end your diet.
 However, don’t just go back to your pre-diet calorie intake, you need to be strategic about eating more calories.
 To maintain your weight, you will need to speed up your metabolism first, and the best way to do this is with the reverse diet.

 To do this right, you need to slowly increase calories back into your diet.
 The best way to do this is to increase your daily calories by 50-100.
 However, before you start reverse dieting, make sure to follow a few guidelines: